Vectorial1024/v1024_faster_trading/README.md

 Firstly, trade hubs are defined as trading stations that trade in many types of wares in a small corner of the map.

-This mod aims to improve trade hub throughput by reducing the various undocumented trade-related waiting time, and also diverting some traders to handle importing wares.
+This mod aims to improve trade hub throughput by reducing the various undocumented trade-related idle time, and also diverting some traders to handle importing wares.
 This hopefully reduces the need to use custom trading scripts (e.g. TaterTrade, the Mules, etc.).

 If you have used Civilian Fleets before, this should feel similar to when you would be setting up a regional trading fleet to move wares from this side of the map to the other side of the map.